 In the July 2018 case of Troester vs Starbucks, the California Supreme Court held that even working a few minutes before or after clocking in is compensable time for which a worker is entitled to compensation.

 Sometimes employers or supervisors explicitly require work off the clock.
 In other cases, the employer subtly requests or merely encourages work off the clock.

 Whatever the circumstances, California law requires that employers pay employees for work off the clock.
-A California employment attorney can help you enforce your rights to the pay you are entitled to.
+A California labor and employment attorney can help you enforce your rights to the pay you are entitled to.

 “Work off the clock” is defined in California wage/hour law as work that an employee does without pay.2